Manchester United say have finances in place to boost team

-LONDON (Reuters) - English soccer club Manchester United (MANU.N) reported a 60 percent increase in quarterly profit on Thursday, saying it had the financial muscle to improve its squad after a poor season on the pitch.
+LONDON, May 15 (Reuters) - English soccer club Manchester United reported a 60 percent increase in quarterly profit on Thursday, saying it had the financial muscle to improve its squad after a poor season on the pitch.

 There was no word from the club, owned by the American Glazer family, on the identity of a new manager after the departure of David Moyes last month following a failed first season in charge.